 Making products, machines and installations better, cleaner, quieter and more sustainable

 Are you eager to use your expertise as a mechanical engineer for designing and building machines, installations and processes that can offer maximum performance with minimal environmental impact?
-Do you see yourself developing wind turbines, airplane wings or heat pumps that will not just make life on our planet more comfortable, but also cleaner, quieter and more sustainable?
-Are you fascinated by the possibilities of fluid dynamics on a small scale – think ink jet printers or respiratory devices – as well as a large scale?
-If so, the Master’s specialization Thermal & Fluid Engineering (T&FE), one of five tracks you can choose from within our Master’s programme Mechanical Engineering (ME), could be the perfect choice for you.
+Do you see yourself developing wind turbines, aeroplane wings or heat pumps that will not just make life on our planet more comfortable, but also cleaner, quieter and more sustainable?
+Are you fascinated by the possibilities of fluid dynamics on a small scale – think inkjet printers or respiratory devices – as well as a large scale?
+If so, the Master’s specialisation Thermal & Fluid Engineering (T&FE), one of five tracks you can choose from within our Master’s programme Mechanical Engineering (ME), could be the perfect choice for you.

 How can we translate fundamental insights from physics, thermodynamics, mechanics and nature into solutions for some of the grand challenges of our time, for example, in areas such as energy, transport and environmental sustainability?
 What can we learn from nature about thermal and fluid dynamics, for example by looking at the flight of a bird, the formation of clouds, or the shape of a windblown tree?
 What does it take to create machines and processes that use fewer natural resources and cause less pollution, waste and noise, yet produce better results than those we have today?
 These are typical questions you will tackle in the Thermal & Fluid Engineering track.